PaddlePaddle/Paddle/doc/design/ops/dist_train.md

   a subgraph.

-- No more duplication logic inside the trainer and the parameter server in the background section.
+- No more duplication logic inside the trainer and the parameter server mentioned in the background section.

 ### Challenges